 When discussing the cost of running a business, there’s also the cost of my time.
 I work a lot of hours before and after children are present.
 It’s easy to be consumed with the huge responsibility of a child care and preschool but I try to remember why I’m doing this in the first place – for my family.
 I look for ways to save not only money but my time.

-Using Mother Goose time has given me a plan for each month.
+Using Experience Curriculum has given me a plan for each month.
 It keeps me organized and on task.
 They provide newsletters and calendars for communicating with parents.
 The celebration kits are fabulous for engaging parents and welcoming them into their child’s world of learning at child care.
 I’ve learned to be resourceful and creative with the materials they provide as well as create rich experiences and learning environment.

 The curriculum is really the core of my program and has brought me much success.
 I remember times when I felt like maybe I couldn’t afford it or maybe I should just come up with my own program, but now I’m at the point of realizing, it saves me time which in the end is more valuable than money.

-If you need some direction and guidance for your business, Mother Goose Time curriculum can help establish you as a professional in child care.
+If you need some direction and guidance for your business, Experience Curriculum can help establish you as a professional in child care.